arpeggiorpg/arpeggiorpg/README.md

 - Implement a basic web UI (GHCJS oh boooy)
 - Think more about damage/healing severity
 - Advanced combat mechanics, in rough order of interest:
-  - combat log should show *adjusted* damage, not ability damage
+  - combat log should show actual damage, not ability damage
-  - Dispels! (how to target an effect???)
+  - Dispels! (how to target an effect?
+Or maybe it should be chosen for you?)
-  - resurrection [DONE]
-  - damage absorption
+  - damage absorption (temporary hitpoints)
   - cooldown
   - stacking vs refreshing conditions
   - area effects with duration
-  - cast times
-  - interrupts
   - randomization
   - crits
   - movement / geography